desduggan/desduggan.github.io/_posts/2014-9-08-How-to-Use-SSH-Keys.md

 	$ ssh-add ~/.ssh/<YourKey>

-Then, to "install" your keypair with a server, use the ssh-copy-id command.
+Then, to "install" your keypair with a server, download ssh-copy-id with Brew and run it.

+	$ brew install ssh-copy-id
 	$ ssh-copy-id <username>@<host>

 The above command will install your public key into the remote machine's `authorized_keys` file within ~/.ssh, thereby allowing you to use the key with you try to gain access to the server.